alexdevdavis/be-games/README.md

 Then, to set the app listening for http requests, ```npm start```

-Now you are able to use a browser, or other software to make http requests to the api at <http://localhost:9090/api>
+Now you are able to use a browser, or other software to make http requests to the api at <http://localhost:9090/api>.
+The root endpoint returns a JSON object of all availably endpoints, with examples of any returned data, parametric endpoints or URL query capability.

 ## Test-Driven Development